FeatureBaseDB/go-pilosa/README.md

 repository, err := schema.Index("repository", options);
 ```

-Frames are created with a call to `Frame` function of an index:
+Frames definitions are created with a call to `Frame` function of an index:

 ```go
 stargazer, err := repository.Frame("stargazer", nil)